 - If chicken has been refrigerated, let sit at room temperature for 15-30 minutes (time permitting).

-- Turn chicken over, cover, and reduce heat to medium.
-Cook for approximately 5-7 more minutes (depending on thickness of chicken), or until chicken is cooked through.
-Remove to a cutting board and let rest 5 minutes before slicing.
-Garnish with extra fresh lime juice if desired.
+- Transfer to a cutting board and let rest 5 minutes before slicing.
+Top with Avocado Corn Salsa and garnish with extra fresh lime juice if desired.

 Avocado Salsa